 Interview and Photo Requests

-All media requests for information and interviews must be approved by a member of the Bon Secours Hampton Roads (BSHR) media team.
-Please contact the media pager at 757-680-3296.
+All media requests for information and interviews must be approved by a member of the Bon Secours – Hampton Roads market media team.
+During normal business hours please contact:

 Media Coverage Rules at Bon Secours Facilities